 For Touchstone files, each unused port and its corresponding Terminal_number shall be terminated in simulation with a resistor whose value corresponds to the Unused_port_termination subparameter entry.
 The resistor is connected to the model’s reference terminal.

-Terminal_type The Terminal_type is a string that identifies whether the terminal is a reference, supply or I/O terminal and whether the terminal is connected to a EMD pin or designator pin.
-(Note that “I/O” in this context is a synonym for “signal”, as opposed to “supply” or “rail”; it is not intended to imply model type as used in the “Model_type” subparameter).
+Terminal_type The Terminal_type is a string that identifies whether the terminal is a reference, supply or I/O terminal and whether the terminal is connected to an EMD pin or designator pin.
+Note that “I/O” in this context is a synonym for “signal”, as opposed to “supply” or “rail”; it is not intended to imply model type as used in the “Model_type” subparameter.

 Terminal_type A_gnd defines a connection to the simulator global reference node.
 The A_gnd node can be used at any interface.